In this article:

 You probably didn’t expect pregnancy to affect your mouth!
 Pregnancy hormones increase your blood flow, making your gums more likely to swell and bleed.
 If your mouth is feeling more sensitive than usual, switch to a soft bristle toothbrush and continue flossing with TLC.
 And stick with your normal dental exam routine, seeing the dentist at least every six months.
 In fact, your dentist may want to do extra checks while you’re pregnant—but will avoid X-rays, which aren’t usually recommended for pregnant women.

 A typical 23 weeks pregnant belly measures about 21 to 25 centimeters from the pubic bone to the top of the uterus.
-(That’s the fundal height.)
+(That’s the fundal height of your 23 week baby bump.)
 At 23 weeks pregnant, you’ve probably gained about 12 to 15 pounds.
 And if you’re 23 weeks pregnant with twins, you should have gained at least 23 pounds so far.
 By gaining the recommended amount of weight for a twin pregnancy, you’ll reduce your risk of preterm labor.

 At 23 weeks pregnant, baby movement probably feels pretty cool—and it’s always a comfort knowing baby is in there wiggling around.
 If you pay attention, you’ll get to know your 23-week fetus’s routine: Baby is less active when they’re sleeping and a kung fu master when they’re awake.
 Some parents even swear their newborns kept similar routines after birth as they did in utero.
 So, if your kicker is keeping you up at night, consider this a warning!